MC-loud/Writeups/README.md

 # Writeups
-Personal writes for Blue and Red Teams
+Personal writeups for Blue and Red Team challenges